-This application is a request by Derek Hickman of Hickman Metal Roofing, applicant and agent for Patricia Utter, property owner, for the approval of a Certificate of Appropriateness for the following alterations to an existing structure: replace an existing shingle roof with a metal roof.
+This application is a request by Allen and Rebecca Bates applicant and property owners, for the approval of a Certificate of Appropriateness for the construction of a new single-family residence.

-The subject property is ±0.50 acres in area, and is located at 14806 NW 142nd Terrace, southwest of the intersection of NW 142nd Terrace and NW 148th Place, two blocks south of the City of Alachua Municipal Complex and Downtown Park, and two blocks west of Main Street.
-It is currently developed with the main structure (the structure proposed to be altered), which is used as a single-family residence.
+The subject property is ±0.48 acres in area, and is located at 14285 NW 148th Place, and is located south of NW 148th Place, between NW 142nd Terrace and NW 144th Street, two blocks south of the City of Alachua Municipal Complex and Downtown Park, and two blocks west of Main Street.
+The lot is currently undeveloped.